Slavery in Iran

-The History of slavery in Iran (Persia) during various ancient, medieval, and modern periods is sparsely catalogued.
-Historically, the history of slavery in Iran also include the history of slavery in Azerbaijan, which was a part of Iran during the time period when legal chattel slavery existed there.
+The history of slavery in Iran (Persia) during various ancient, medieval, and modern periods is sparsely catalogued.
+The history of slavery in Iran also overlaps with the history of slavery in Azerbaijan, which was a part of Iran during the time period when legal chattel slavery existed there.

-The institution of slavery, the slave trade, conditions and use of enslaved people differed during antiquity, due to different customs, cultural prescriptions and regulations.

 After the introduction of Islam under the Islamic conquest, slavery came to be managed in accordance with Islamic law.
 It thus came to be similar to slavery in the rest of the Islamic world, including sexual slavery of female slaves in harems guided by enslaved eunuchs, as well as military slavery of male slaves.
 Slavery was abolished in Iran in 1929.

 Slavery in pre-Achaemenid Iran

 Slaves are attested in the cuneiform record of the ancient Elamites, a pre-Iranian indigenous people who inhabited Elam (southwestern Iran), including the ancient cities of Anshan and Susa, which were eventually incorporated into the Achaemenid Empire.
 Because of their participation in cuneiform culture, the Elamites are one of the few pre-Achaemenid civilizations of Iran to leave written attestations of slavery, and details of slavery among the Gutians, Kassites, Medes, Mannaeans, and other preliterate peoples of Bronze Age Iran are largely unrecorded.